#

 Create file and apply (secret example)

-can only be run once, you can output the secret as YAML and pipe this to kubectl apply
+Because kubectl create can only be run once, you can output the secret as YAML and pipe this to kubectl apply.

 kubectl create secret generic <SECRET_NAME> -n <NAMESPACE> --from-literal=<USERNAME_VARIABLE>=<USERNAME> --from-literal=<PASSWORD_VARIABLE>=<PASSWORD> --dry-run=client -o yaml | kubectl apply -f -